kidusdereje1-alt/OOP-school-system/README.md

-School System - Java Project
+School System - OOP Java Project

-A simple Java-based School Management System designed to manage students, teachers, courses, and grades.
-This project demonstrates core Object-Oriented Programming (OOP) concepts such as classes, inheritance, encapsulation, polymorphism, and file handling.

-Features
+Purpose

+The purpose of this project is to demonstrate and practice Object-Oriented Programming (OOP) concepts in Java through a simple school management simulation.
+The system models real-world school entities such as students, teachers, and graduate students while showcasing how inheritance and related OOP features work in Java.

-Add and manage students
+This project is mainly educational and helps students understand:

-Add and manage teachers
-Course registration system
-Grade management
-Search and display records
-Simple console-based interface
-Technologies Used
-Java
-Object-Oriented Programming (OOP)
-File Handling (optional)
-Collections Framework
-OOP Concepts Implemented
-Classes and Objects
+Class relationships
-Inheritance
+Inheritance structures
-Method Overriding
-Encapsulation
-Polymorphism
-Constructors
-Access Modifiers
+Access modifiers
+Constructor chaining
+Method overriding
+Java package organization
+Functionality

+The School System application provides basic functionalities such as:

+Creating student and teacher objects
+Displaying personal and academic information
+Managing inherited properties from parent classes Demonstrating constructor execution order
+Showing method overriding and method hiding
+Accessing superclass members using super
+Using protected fields inside subclasses
+Organizing classes using Java packages

+The system also demonstrates how Java handles inheritance restrictions and final classes/methods.